MaCFP/matl-db/Wood/Calibration_Data/IMT/README.md

 * Instrument
   - Type: Perkin Elmer TGA 8000
   - Furnace: Platinum + ceramic protective coating
+* Notes
+  - The temperature reported in the data files corresponds to the sample temperature and not the furnace temperature

 | Test Name | O2 volume (%) |  Heating rate (K/min) | Initial mass (mg) |
 | --------- | :-----------: | :-------------------: | :---------------: |